Travis Frederick: Other endeavors

 Frederick, with Peter Romenesko, co-founded Demiplane in 2019.
 Demiplane acts as a digital platform for various tabletop role-playing game tools such as game hosting and matchmaking along with digital compendiums for licensed games; the platform launched in 2020.
 Frederick is the company's chief operating officer.
 On the change of direction in his career, Frederick said, "I really enjoy the challenge of something new".
+In June 2024, Demiplane was acquired by the virtual tabletop company Roll20.

 Personal life

 Frederick double majored in computer engineering and computer science at the University of Wisconsin.

 On August 22, 2018, Frederick was diagnosed with Guillain–Barré syndrome.

 Frederick has two brothers, Tyler and Collin.